-Wrist straps have honestly been a lifesaver for me!
+Honestly, wrist straps have been a lifesaver for me!

-This is because I suffer from a condition called tennis elbow (otherwise known as lateral epicondylitis).
+This is because I suffer from tennis elbow (otherwise known as lateral epicondylitis).
 Basically, when the tendons in my elbow are overloaded, I experience excruciating pain.

-As you can imagine, the type of exercises that overload the tendons of the elbow the most are those that involve pulling movements.
+As you can imagine, the exercises that overload the tendons of the elbow the most are those that involve pulling movements.

-Therefore, I have a limit to how much weight I can pull before my elbows flair up.
-And that limit is much less than the amount of weight I need to target the muscles of my back effectively.
+Therefore, I have to limit how much weight I can pull before my elbows flair up, and that limit is much less than the amount of weight I need to target the muscles of my back effectively.

 Unfortunately, most weight lifters face a similar dilemma.
 While I’m limited by my condition, others are limited by a lack of forearm strength.

 The problem is that some lifters can pull more weight than their grip can handle.
 This is especially true during exercises such as the deadlift.

 Have you ever deadlifted and noticed that your grip is starting to give out?
 I know I definitely have.